Dill Pickle Tartar Sauce packs in tons of dill pickle flavor with only 5 simple ingredients. It is the perfect condiment with any seafood dish.

 No fish fry is complete without the perfect tartar sauce – and boy do I have you covered with this one.
 My Dill Pickle Tartar Sauce recipe is packed with tons of dill pickle flavor but only calls for 5 simple ingredients.

-To me, dill pickles are a must in tartar sauce so I decided to amp up that pickle flavor and make it even more pickle-y by adding a whole cup of finely diced dill pickles.
+As for my recipe, I decided to amp up that pickle flavor and make it even more pickle-y by adding a whole cup of finely diced dill pickles.
 The result is a creamy tartar sauce that’s bursting with pickle flavor.
 It’s great with my Lemon Pepper Fried Catfish or any fried catfish, for that matter.
 Heck, it’s good with any fried fish at all.
 It’s even good on fish sticks, french fries, and hush puppies.
 Who am I kidding?
-This stuff is even good on potato chips! ????
+This stuff is even good on potato chips!
+You simply can’t go wrong with this amazing sauce!

 A few things to note:

-When it comes to that mayo base, y’all know that there’s only one brand of mayo at my house and that’s Duke’s.
+Mayo base: When it comes to that mayo base, y’all know that there’s only one brand of mayo at my house, and that’s Duke’s.

-This recipe benefits from some time in the fridge to let all the pickle and onion flavor combine with the mayo.
+Chill before serving: This recipe benefits from some time in the fridge to let all the pickle and onion flavors combine with the mayo.
 An hour or so should be enough time; just be sure to stir it up well before you serve it.
-And if you use another brand of mayo, a little salt and pepper might be needed then as well.
+And if you use another brand of mayo, a little salt and pepper and maybe a splash of vinegar might be needed then as well.

 Dill Pickle Tartar Sauce